If you write code, You must Git!

-Git is a free, open-source, and powerful version control software that is by far the most widely used in the world by software developers today.
+Git is a free, open-source, and powerful version control software that is by far the most widely used worldwide by software developers today.

-Git is a distributed version control system, which means that each user will have their own copy of their project code on the hard drive instead of relying on a central server that stores the file changes.
+Git is a distributed version control system, meaning each user will have their own copy of their project code on the hard drive instead of relying on a central server that stores the file changes.

 It has a lot of advantages and features that make development and collaboration easy.
 There are many more advantages to using git, from security, flexibility, etc. You will understand them better once you started using Git.

-Now let’s look at some resources where you can start learning git the better way and use them for future reference.
+Now let’s look at some resources where you can start learning git better and use them for future reference.

 The Tower is a git client tool that is available for both Mac and Windows.
 Along with the tool, the website provides a free online book to learn Git visually with colorful images to understand the concepts easily.

-This book teaches us, Git via command line and also using their Desktop GUI tool.
-It walks through us from the basics of What is git? to more advanced topics.
-The website also provides Git Cheatsheet, Video Course, Live Webinars, etc., for free.
+This book teaches us, Git via command line and their Desktop GUI tool.
+It walks us through the basics of What is git? to more advanced topics.
+The website also provides Git Cheatsheet, Video courses, Live Webinars, etc.